arrestoteles/lab-4-path-finder/README.md

 - **GridGraph**:
   The [straight-line distance](https://en.wikipedia.org/wiki/Euclidean_distance) between the two points.
   You may find some methods of the **Point** class useful here.
-  After implementing you should see an improvement in the number of loop iterations.
+  After implementing it, you should see an improvement in the number of loop iterations.

     ```
     $ java RunPathFinder ucs GridGraph-NoGrid graphs/GridGraph/AR0012SR.map 11:73 85:127